mishok13/gomoku/README.rst

 * Alternative rating systems
 * Full test coverage
 * Ability to save and restore games (especially with AI)
+* Ability to view any game ever played

 Why are you writing this?
 -------------------------